SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570ACO-X19-10G.md

 ## How to Use

-The element created with this driver has several data pages:
+The element created with this connector has several data pages:

 - The **General** page displays the uptime, ID, name and location of the system.
 - The **System** page contains various tables with information and settings, including card controls.
 At the bottom of the page, the **Configuration Management** section allows you to download and import a configuration.